 - H.1.a.1.
 Direct supervision (Section D.2.d.) for a minimum of 50 weeks. - H.1.a.2.
 Indirect supervision for an additional number of weeks to total 74 weeks under the supervision of an Oncologist.
-The Supervising Diplomate(s) is required to have face to face contact with the resident for at least one hour per day for 4 days per week. - H.1.a.3.
-Affiliated Rotations: In addition to the \geq 74 weeks noted in H1.a.1. and H.1.a.2. above, a minimum of 24 weeks must be spent actively receiving patients in affiliated rotations as follows: - H.1.a.3.a 4 weeks of radiation oncology - H.1.a.3.b 1 week of clinical pathology (may be met through weekly/biweekly rounds)
+The Supervising Diplomate(s) is required to have face-to-face contact with the resident for at least one hour per day for 4 days per week. - H.1.a.3.
+Affiliated Rotations: In addition to the \geq 74 weeks noted in H1.a.1. and H.1.a.2. above, a minimum of 24 weeks must be spent actively receiving patients in affiliated rotations.
+During that time, the resident must be under the direct supervision of the affiliated specialist and must participate in the affiliated specialty to the level at which they are capable.
+The required affiliate rotations are as follows:

+H.1.a.3.a 4 weeks of radiation oncology

+H.1.a.3.b 1 week of clinical pathology (may be met through weekly/biweekly rounds)

+H.1.a.3.c 1 week of surgical pathology (may be met through

+weekly/biweekly rounds)

-- H.1.a.3.c 1 week of surgical pathology (may be met through weekly/biweekly rounds) - H.1.a.3.d 2 weeks of radiology - H.1.a.3.e 4 weeks of internal medicine - H.1.a.3.f 12 weeks of other rotations, with an ACVIM Diplomate in the Specialty of Oncology, or with Board-certified specialists in an allied specialty (e.g. ACVIM [Large Animal Internal Medicine, Small Animal Internal Medicine, Cardiology, Neurology]; ACVR [Radiation Oncology]; ACVS, ACVP, ACVR (Diagnostic Radiology), or ACVECC).
-With the exception of clinical pathology, surgical pathology and diagnostic radiology, all of the affiliated rotations must be completed in 2 week blocks, unless there are extenuating circumstances.
-In this case, 1 week blocks would be acceptable.
+H.1.a.3.d 2 weeks of radiology

+H.1.a.3.e 4 weeks of internal medicine

+H.1.a.3.f 12 weeks of other rotations, with an ACVIM Diplomate in the Specialty of Oncology, or with Board-certified specialists in an allied specialty (e.g. ACVIM [Large Animal Internal Medicine, Small Animal Internal Medicine, Cardiology, Neurology]; ACVR [Radiation Oncology]; ACVS, ACVP, ACVR (Diagnostic Radiology), or ACVECC).
+With the exception of clinical pathology, surgical pathology and diagnostic radiology, all of the affiliated rotations must be completed in 2-week blocks, unless there are extenuating circumstances.
+In this case, 1-week blocks would be acceptable.